pythonforscientists/pythonforscientists.github.io/README.md

-# pythonforscientists.github.io
+# Python for Scientists
-HTML files for scraping
+## Web Resources

+This repository contains resources for the Python for Scientists textbook.